hpyproject/hpy/docs/api.rst

   :start-after: // BEGIN: PointObject
   :end-before: // END: PointObject

-The macro call ``HPyType_HELPERS(PointObject)`` is of particular interest.
-This macro generates useful helper facilities for working with the type.
-By the time of writing this documentation, it generates a C enum ``PointObject_SHAPE`` and a helper function ``PointObject_AsStruct``.
-The enum is meant to be used in the type specification.
-The helper function is intended to be used for efficiently retrieving the pointer ``PointObject *`` from an HPy handle to be able to access the C structure.
-We will use this helper function in the following to implement the methods, get-set descriptors, and slots.
+The macro call ``HPyType_HELPERS(PointObject)`` generates useful helper facilities for working with the type.
+It generates a C enum ``PointObject_SHAPE`` and a helper function ``PointObject_AsStruct``.
+The enum is used in the type specification.
+The helper function is used to efficiently retrieving the pointer ``PointObject *`` from an HPy handle to be able to access the C structure.
+We will use this helper function to implement the methods, get-set descriptors, and slots.

 It makes sense to expose fields ``PointObject.x`` and ``PointObject.y`` as Python-level members.
-To do so, we need to define members by specifying their name, type, and location using HPy's convenience macro ``HPyDef_MEMBER`` as the following example shows:
+To do so, we need to define members by specifying their name, type, and location using HPy's convenience macro ``HPyDef_MEMBER``:

 .. literalinclude:: examples/hpytype-example/simple_type.c
   :start-after: // BEGIN: members
   :end-before: // END: members

 The first argument of the macro is the name for the C glabal variable that will store the necessary information.
-We will need that later for registration at the type.
-The second, third, and fourth argument are the Python-level name, the C type of the member, and the offset in the C structure, respectively.
+We will need that later for registration of the type.
+The second, third, and fourth arguments are the Python-level name, the C type of the member, and the offset in the C structure, respectively.

-Similarly, methods and get-set descriptors can be define.
+Similarly, methods and get-set descriptors can be defined.
 For example, method ``foo`` is an instance method that takes no arguments (the self argument is, of course, implicit), does some computation with fields ``x`` and ``y`` and returns a Python ``int``: